 Under wrongful death laws, immediate family members such as parents, spouses, and children generally may sue the entity that caused their loved one's death.
 In addition, in some states, registered domestic partners may sue as well.
 In the Celexa litigation, wrongful death suits have been filed in instances in which a baby died allegedly from a Celexa induced birth defect.
 Wrongful death actions also have been filed in cases in which Celexa allegedly caused a patient's suicide.

 Some of the Celexa lawsuits involving allegations of suicide and suicide attempts have settled, whereas others are still pending.
 As for the Celexa birth defect lawsuits, many have been filed in a Missouri state court.

 There are a number of potential benefits to filing a lawsuit.
-One benefit is that a plaintiff may be able to recover monetary compensation for his or her injuries.
-If a jury finds in favor of the plaintiff, damages such as lost wages, medical expenses, and pain and suffering could be awarded.
+One benefit is that a plaintiff may be able to recover monetary compensation for lost wages, medical expenses, and pain and suffering.
 In addition to the financial benefits, lawsuits can help raise awareness about a dangerous product, so that future birth injuries may be avoided.
-To learn more about bring a birth defect claim, you can get a free case evaluation from an experienced lawyer.
+To learn more about bring a birth defect claim, contact an experienced product liability attorney near you.